A guide to nightclubs for people with disability

 Five questions that need to be asked:

-These questions can help narrow down your plan and do some research on each topic, including checking out online reviews, contacting the venue to establish whether it is equipped to support people with certain specific disabilities and how many people are likely to be there.
+These questions can help narrow down your plan and do some research on each topic, including checking online reviews, and contacting the venue to establish whether it is equipped to support people with specific disability and how many people are likely to be there.
 Reputable clubs tend to have their contact information listed online or through social media.

 Five questions that need to be answered by nightclub management:

-• Do you have a plan in place to address a medical or mental health emergency?
+- Do you have a plan in place to address a medical or mental health crisis or emergency?

-• Can you get someone who is working at [time/date/location] to send me a text upon arrival/departure or in case of emergency?
+- Can you get someone who is working at [time/date/location] to send me a text upon arrival/departure or in case of an emergency?

 During communication, the one important thing to understand is that you or someone you care for can be trusted to do the right thing, but some other people should not be trusted to act in a civil way.